If You Don't Winterize Your Boat, Here's What Happens

 Lithium

-Lithium Iron Phosphate (LiFePO~4~) batteries have different storage issues from lead-acid, as they should be stored at 50% discharged with all loads disconnected.
-Storing lithium batteries fully charged or discharged may affect longer term life cycle length and charge capacity.
+Lithium Iron Phosphate (LiFePO~4~) batteries have different storage issues from lead-acid, as they should be stored at 50% discharge with all loads disconnected.
+Storing lithium batteries fully charged or discharged may affect their longer-term life cycle length and charge capacity.

 Water seeps in everywhere on a boat.
-An uncovered boat with snow and ice piled up on the decks may let water into through deck fittings, stanchion bases, and other areas exposed to the elements.
-At the risk of sounding repetitive, water which gets into tight spaces and freezes can cause damage by expansion.
+An uncovered boat with snow and ice piled up on the decks may let water in through deck fittings, stanchion bases, and other areas exposed to the elements.
+At the risk of sounding repetitive, water that gets into tight spaces and freezes can cause damage through expansion.

-The deck areas around fittings may develop cracks and water can seep below and behind expanded openings and cracks.
-Water can seep in windows, between window seals, or between the window and the hull to cause damage and further leaks.
+The deck areas around fittings may develop cracks, and water can seep below and behind expanded openings and cracks.
+Water can seep into windows, between window seals, or between the window and the hull to cause damage and further leaks.

 Mold, Mildew and Dirt

-An unventilated boat will trap moisture, leading to mildew, mold and rot.
-Left alone and sealed for the off season, a boat may become a riot of mildew and bad smells by spring.
-While mechanical risks to systems are low, upholstery, curtains, boat canvas and sails are all at risk from trapped, still moisture.
+An unventilated boat will trap moisture, leading to mildew, mold, and rot.
+Left alone and sealed for the off-season, a boat may become a riot of mildew and bad smells by spring.
+While mechanical risks to systems are low, upholstery, curtains, boat canvas, and sails are all at risk from trapped moisture.

 Frozen Bilge

 A frozen bilge can sink your boat if you leave enough water in it at the end of the season.
-If through-hulls are in the water and it freezes they can get cracked or damaged - terrible below the waterline.
-If your boat has a hull plug for draining, ice in the bilge this could force it out or loosen it.
+If through-hulls are in the water and it freezes, they can get cracked or damaged, which is terrible below the waterline.
+If your boat has a hull plug for draining, ice in the bilge could force it out or loosen it.

 Avoiding Spring Disasters

 This is a list of what could happen if you don't winterize, not what will.
-Your boat is a complex machine and a lot can go wrong fast in freezing weather if you don't take care of her, but you can get lucky.
+Your boat is a complex machine, and a lot can go wrong fast in freezing weather if you don't take care of it, but you can get lucky.

 If you think you missed winterizing something, inspect it closely before trying to use it.